WebOrigami/docs/src/content/framework/intro4.md

 {{ intro/person.ori }}
 ```

 Like most template languages, Origami templates let you mix boilerplate text with dynamic content represented with placeholders.
 In Origami templates, placeholders are delineated with `\{\{}}` curly braces.
-Here, the `\{\{name}}` placeholder indicates that we'd like to evaluate the expression `name` to produce the text that should be shown at that point.
+Here, the `\{\{name}}` placeholder indicates that you'd like to evaluate the expression `name` to produce the text that should be shown at that point.
 That expression will be evaluated in the context of the data for a given person.

 ## Applying a template as a function